AxelMonroyX/PowerUp-for-article/README.md

 # PowerUp-for-article
-To start the proyect use
+To start the project use
 ```sh
 npm install && DEBUG=* npm start
 ```